-To mask the fault you can use the console commands pwrfltmask and setpwrfltmask.
+To mask the fault, traverse to the Faults Menu, then select PwrFltMask.
+Or, you can use the console commands pwrfltmask and setpwrfltmask.
 Parameters are either Masked or Enabled.
 Setting this command to Masked will prevent a power supply fault from creating an alarm condition.
 The factory default setting is Enabled.